-I’m assuming it’s the same in your part of the country, but it has been toastaaay here in Reno land, which from a consumables standpoint makes me crave only a few basic goods: white wine, goody-filled salads, and cold treats.
+I’m assuming it’s the same in your part of the country, but it has been TOASTY here in Reno land.
+From a consumables standpoint the heat makes me crave only a few basic goods: white wine, goody-filled salads, and cold treats.

-A spin off my ol’ 4-Ingredient Chocolate Mousse recipe, these fudgesicles are made with California avocados for the silkiest, richest, creamiest experience.
+A spin off my classic 4-Ingredient Chocolate Mousse recipe, these fudgesicles are made with avocados for the silkiest, richest, creamiest experience.

-I like using raw cacao powder because it’s less processed and tastes ah-mazing, but you can definitely use your favorite unsweetened cocoa powder.
+I like using raw cacao powder because it’s less processed and tastes amazing, but you can also use your favorite unsweetened cocoa powder.

 Beat that heat!

 My cookbook, Paleo Power Bowls, is now available!
 CLICK HERE to check it out.
 Thank you for your all your support!

 Add the ingredients for the fudgesicles to a food processor and process until completely smooth - you may need to stop the food processor to scrape the sides with a rubber spatula a few times.